You have 0 product(s) in your cart.

 On the purely physical level, the practice of asana gives us strength, flexibility and good motor firing patterns.
 This gives us fluid and less wasteful movement in the water, meaning longer bottom times and higher comfort levels.
 The ability to consciously disengage muscles, an important part of asana practice, means less Co2 production in static training or slow free immersion dives.

 Pranayama is the science of breath control and the development of subtle awareness.
 It is part of the discipline of Ashtanga Yoga and has obvious benefits for the freediver.
 Increased breath awareness and control is a valuable tools for developing confidence and relaxation in the water.

 Bhandas help develops core strength for food fire dive finning technique.
 They also increase thoracic flexibility to prepare for the pressure of deeper dives below residual volume.
 They also help the freediver develop greater control over the nervous system and deeper body awareness.
 This helps the freediver maintains inner stillness in challenging situations.

 - Meditation/Visualisation or Mental Yoga:

 There is a huge mental aspect to freediving, especially at the beginner level.
-The ability to relax is of massive benefit to the freediver, resulting in more enjoyable, safer and longer dives.
+Relaxing is of massive benefit to the freediver, resulting in more enjoyable, safer and longer dives.
 Visualisation and concentration help one learn motor skills quicker and develop confidence, this is integral to the Abyss approach to Freediving.
-The ancient insights of Yoga are completely validated by modern advances in neuroscience and sports psychology.
+Modern advances in neuroscience and sports psychology completely validate the ancient insights of Yoga.
 We make use of these during the PADI Freediver Course to help students achieve their potential.

 Freediving is about inward power, discipline, and control.
 If you’ve always wanted to enter the underwater world quietly, on your own terms, staying as long as your breath allows, then freediving is for you.